 schemetypes comma-separated list of scheme_type four-character codes of SchemeTypeBox and CompatibleSchemeTypeBox(es), if any, of a transformed track, such as 'encv' or 'resv'.
 Zero or more schemetypes parameters may be present, one per each transformed track.

-Similarlt, pre-decoding requirements are indicated in the ISO base media file format with the protected scheme.
+Similarly, pre-decoding requirements are indicated in the ISO base media file format with the protected scheme.
 It has also been suggested to specify the protection scheme using an additional parameter as follows:

-encscheme 'cenc', 'cbcs', … as specified in ISO/IEC 23001-7.
+encscheme 'cenc', 'cbcs', etc. (as specified in ISO/IEC 23001-7)

+Some details have been provided in m41681.

 The main problems of specifying low-level MIME sub-parameters are: